Ezekiel’s Vision, Its Important Message for Me

 Ezekiel’s Important Message for Me

-If my thoughts about Ezekiel’s vision are correct the Lord’s message to me is to serve Him where I am.
+Ezekiel’s vision is correct.
+The Lord’s message to me is to serve Him where I am.
 I don’t need to go somewhere else.
 I can help my neighbors and share the gospel.
-God doesn’t usually ask me to do magnificent things.
+God doesn’t ask me to do magnificent things.
 It is often the small things that make the biggest difference.

 There are people I can serve here and now, even in our modern Babylon.
 I can share the love of Christ.
 I can become the disciple Jesus wants me to become.
 I can follow God’s plan for me.